web-tiki/picture-builder/README.md

 ## Requirements and warning
 - Joomla! >= 3.2
-- Imagick must be installed on your server (A fallback to the GD library hasn't been implemented yet (see "help need" section)
+- Imagick must be installed on your server (A fallback to the GD library has been implemented but see "help need" section to make it better)
 - This isn't a plug and play plugin yet.
 You need to know about template overrides to use it and call the apropriate function to build the responsive picture element.
 - The plugin generates thumbnails but it can't delete them
 - only tested on `.png` and `.jpeg` images but it should work on many more extensions (imagick supports a lot)

 ## Issues end help needed to:
-- Make a fallback to the GD library
+- Make a fallback to the GD library (This is done but the compression isn't good, files are huge adn no compression for png files yet)
 - Redesign the plugin to let the user specify the number of thumbnails and breakpoints
 - Find a solution to update the thumbnails if original image changes but keeps the same size (width and height)
 - Delete the thumbnails when the original image changes or is deleted